masonamadeus/the-bodge-lab/content/.config/about the site.md

 In comes the "share" button you'll see at the bottom of this post!

 I built a little function that will dynamically generate static links for each page.
-I originally had it replacing the URL with these static links in case someone copy/pastes a link to share that way... but I didn't like it for some reason.
-I might go back.
+I originally had it replacing the URL with these static links in case someone copy/pastes a link to share that way... but it caused some downstream issues with pathing that have been annoying to resolve.
+I might go at it again sometime.

 Anyways the way it works is that those automatically generated links will always point towards that specific page, and they can be overridden in the 'front matter' of any post (by setting a custom uid field).